obenchekroun/hadistory/README.md

 * Enable SPI interface

 #### Details of LED and buttons connections
-The project uses a LED as a status indicator, a button to trigger the creation of a story, a button to reset current story and a switch to go form .
+The project uses a LED as a status indicator, a button to trigger the creation of a story, a button to reset current story and a switch to go from local or Ai mode .
 The corresponding GPIO pin can be customised in `main.py` with the variables `button_pin` and `led_pin`.
-By default they are to be wired as follows :
+By default they are to be wired as follows, which corresponds to the InkyImpre :
-- *button execute* : GPIO 16 (pin 36) and Ground (pin 39) for example
+- *button execute* : GPIO 5 (pin 29) and Ground (pin 30) for example
-- *button reset* : GPIO 12 (pin 32) and Ground (pin 39) for example
+- *button reset* : GPIO 6 (pin 31) and Ground (pin 30) for example
-- *switch* : GPIO 21 (pin 40) and 3v3 (pin 1 or 17) for example
+- *button switch mode* : GPIO 16 (pin 36) and Ground pin (pin 34) for example
 - *Led* : with a 220 Ohms resistor, to GPIO 26 (pin 37) and Ground (pin 39) for example

 ### Running on startup